 Here are some early reactions to This Vast Enterprise:

 - “Riveting . . .
-Grounded in outstanding scholarship . . .
 Fehrman has done a great service to American history in this must-read.” — Booklist (starred review)

-- “A valuable fresh look at a storied moment in American history . . .
-Fehrman’s approach gives added depth to his chronicle of the breathtaking natural wonders encountered and extraordinary hardships overcome on the Corps’ transcontinental trek.” — Kirkus Reviews (starred review)
+- “A valuable fresh look at a storied moment in American history.” — Kirkus Reviews (starred review)

 - “Fehrman’s rigorous account sheds light on previously overlooked historical figures and political machinations during the Lewis and Clark expedition, drawn from an impressive mountain of research.” — New York Times, “Nonfiction Books We’re Excited About This Spring”

-The header to my website is a painting by George Catlin of Fort Pierre, available for free at the Smithsonian.
+The header to this website is a painting by George Catlin of Fort Pierre, available for free at the Smithsonian.
 Thanks in part to that institution, which remains a national treasure, This Vast Enterprise features more than seventy full-color images and more than twenty new maps.
-I hope you get a chance to look at a physical copy, perhaps at your local independent bookstore.
+I hope you get a chance to look at a physical copy, perhaps at your local bookstore.
+Or come say hello this spring during my book tour!

-One thing I found in my research is that this view, captured by Catlin only a couple decades after the expedition, is almost certainly the same view the captains had when they met the Lakota in the fall of 1804.
+One thing I found in my research is that Catlin’s view, captured only a couple decades after the expedition, is almost certainly the same view the captains had when they met the Lakota in the fall of 1804.
 This is as close as we’ll ever come to seeing what Lewis and Clark saw — and what Black Buffalo and the Partisan saw, too.